 Chief Chet Epperson of the Rockford Police Department says "it's an awesome responsibility you know helping people but really fulfilling and protecting the civil rights of everyone that you come in contact with."

-The ceremony gets the city of
+The ceremony gets the

 Like whether officers will switch to twelve hour workdays, like the mayor wants or stay at the current ten.

 Mayor Larry Morrissey says "somebody asked me if there is a middle ground, I said between ten and twelve we're not picking eleven.
 That's no more efficient then a ten hour shift."